Bleeding Kansas: First Territorial Legislature

-Reeder had not been elected, but appointed by President Pierce, at whose pleasure he served.
+Reeder had not been elected but appointed by President Pierce, at whose pleasure he served.
 Pierce fired him on August 16, 1855, replacing him with the very pro-Southern Wilson Shannon.
-Reeder left the territory and found it prudent to do so in disguise.
+Reeder left the territory, and found it prudent to do so in disguise.

 Pierce refused to recognize the Free-State legislature.
 In a message to Congress on January 24, 1856, Pierce declared the Topeka government "insurrectionist".
 The presence of dual governments was symptomatic of the strife brewing in the territory and further provoked supporters of both sides of the conflict.

+On March 12, the Democrat-controlled Senate's Committee on Territories submitted a report authored by Stephen A. Douglas, which claimed Governor Reeder had established procedures for challenging fraudulent election results in the territory, and that these procedures had been followed for the March 30, 1855 election.
+It held that the Pawnee legisature (and its Lecompton successor) were "legally and duly constituted" under the Kansas-Nebraska Act.
+On this logic, it therefore followed that the creation of the Topeka government was an act "in subversion of the Territorial government established under the authority of Congress."

-In response to the disputed votes and rising tension, Congress sent a three-man special committee to the Kansas Territory in 1856.
-The committee reported, in July 1856, that if the election of March 30, 1855, had been limited to "actual settlers", it would have elected a Free-State legislature.
-The report also stated that the legislature actually seated in Lecompton "was an illegally constituted body, and had no power to pass valid laws".
-In other words, the Free-Staters' allegations of fraud were well founded, and the Lecompton legislature was indeed bogus.
+On March 19, the House of Representatives, controlled by an Opposition coalition, appointed a three-man special committee to investigate.
+The committee's majority report, issued in July, found that if the election of March 1855 had been limited to "actual settlers", it would have elected a Free-State legislature.
+It also stated that the legislature actually seated in Lecompton "was an illegally constituted body, and had no power to pass valid laws".